Lufia5scripts/sheffield-sharks-social-media-strategy/seasonal-tickets-analysis/README.md

 - Unique Installment Option (£34)
 The £34 Leicester Riders monthly installment is a unique pricing feature within the league.
 It is not a full season price and instead represents a payment plan designed to increase accessibility.
 No other club currently offers a comparable structure.
 This approach lowers the barrier to entry, attracts younger fans, students, and families, smooths revenue across the season, and reduces the psychological impact of a large upfront cost.
 For the Sheffield Sharks, this is a feature that could realistically be adopted.
-It would increase affordability, align with modern subscription‑style pricing, potentially boost season ticket uptake, and position the club as fan‑friendly and financially flexible.
+It would increase affordability, align with modern subscription style pricing, potentially boost season ticket uptake, and position the club as fan friendly and financially flexible.
 Although the £34 value is not comparable to full‑season prices, it is analytically important because it highlights an innovation in pricing strategy.

 - Price Distribution (Full Dataset)
 The prices span from £34 to £369, giving a total spread of £335.
 This spread is inflated by the installment plan.
-When focusing on full‑season prices only, the lowest price is £200 and the highest is £369, giving a spread of £169.
+When focusing on full season prices only, the lowest price is £200 and the highest is £369, giving a spread of £169.
 This highlights a large premium gap between standard and high‑end seating.

 - Sheffield Sharks Positioning
 The Sharks offer two season ticket prices: £200 for existing season ticket holders and £288 for new season ticket holders.